 - Consult with your workers about any health and safety issues they've encountered in their work.
 It is important to keep lines of communication open with your workers, as they can likely identify risks to both workers and production.
 Survey them anonymously, asking open-ended questions.
 You may even choose to recognize workers who identify hazards in advance, since this helps business in the long run.

 - Keep up with the information about hazards and risks relevant to your specific industry or type of work.
 Consult with industry associations, manufacturers, and suppliers — all of which can provide you with valuable information.
-Also check out our Industry Safety Information Centre, which shows detailed data for any industry.
+Also check out our Industry health and safety data, which shows detailed data for any industry.